 It should come as no surprise that there are literally tens of thousands of governmental regulations requiring "records" be captured, managed, retained for specific periods of time, and made available to the governmental agency when asked.
 Records are documents (hard copy and digital) that are required by a regulation to show the business is functioning according to accepted principles and regulations.
 These records can include hard copy content, email, voicemail, instant messages, and social media.
 The regulatory requirement usually lays out the specific content that must be retained and for how long, for example IRS or SOX regulations.
 Some regulatory retention requirements go further and define more prescriptive requirements such as the kind of storage used, SEC Rule 17 a-3/a-4 and MiFID, and security requirements such as with HIPAA.

-Corporate records can be subject to regulatory retention but can also show the day to day running of the business.
+Corporate business record retention is necessary for regulatory purposes but can also show the day-to-day running of the business.
 In many cases, management wants kept these business records for other reasons such as corporate history, ensuring good business practices, and finally, to dispose of data eventually deemed no longer having value to the business.